DeathGumi/Food-Truck-Finder/README.md

     - [x] Add seperator betweeen List, Map, Header
     - [ ] Maybe add a popularity/busy so people dont have to wait in line
     - [x] Filter

+# Sept 28th

+- [ ] Maybe add food truck and save somewhere (can add image)
+- [ ] Reformat a little make page look better (different fonts) / See what to add or remove
+    - [ ] Still need to fix modal make look better
+    - [ ] Maybe change the color of the font
+    - [ ] Maybe add a popularity/busy so people dont have to wait in line